eliasbruno124-dev/Twitcharr/README.md

 | Update ttv.lol | Checks GitHub and downloads the streamlink-ttvlol `twitch.py` file when changed. |
 | Uninstall | Deletes Twitcharr-managed Channels, Streams, StreamProfile, and EPG source rows, then refreshes Emby/Jellyfin if configured.
 Plugin files and settings remain. |

-## Scheduler

-When the plugin module is loaded, Twitcharr starts an in-process background scheduler. `Sync now` also ensures it is running.

-The scheduler:

-- refreshes Twitch metadata, Dispatcharr guide rows, Channels, Streams, and XMLTV according to `EPG refresh interval`
-- skips guide syncs when no Twitch input is configured
-- updates ttv.lol once per server-local day after midnight

-The scheduler does not check or apply Twitcharr plugin updates.
-Use **Update plugin** manually for Twitcharr releases.
-The scheduled ttv.lol refresh remains active.

-## Offline Behavior

-`Show offline channels` controls configured streamer channels and is off by default:

-- Off: offline streamers are removed during sync and recreated when they are live again.
-- On: offline streamers stay in the Dispatcharr lineup with offline guide data.

-If `Show offline channels` is off and nobody in the configured lineup is live, Twitcharr prunes its managed Channels/Streams instead of creating a placeholder channel.

-## Guide And Images

-Twitcharr writes guide data where Dispatcharr and TV clients expect it:

-- Dispatcharr `EPGData` and `ProgramData` rows
-- `<data_dir>/twitch.xmltv`
-- channel icons from Twitch category artwork when live, falling back to Twitch profile images
-- programme icons from Twitch category artwork when available
-- programme titles with streamer, category, and viewer count for live streams
-- offline programme title `⚫ Offline` with Twitch profile artwork for offline streamers

-Twitcharr also avoids storing image URLs longer than Dispatcharr's 500-character database fields.

-For Emby and Jellyfin, Twitcharr only triggers `Refresh Guide`.
-Those servers still control their own caching and display timing.

 ## Troubleshooting